apalm112/team_innoculation/README.md

 -  As a user, on the about page I want to learn about all of the developers

 ## Developer Stories
--  As developers, we want to make an AJAX call for all WA state school vaccine data
+-  As developers, we want to make a get call for all WA state school vaccine data
 -  As developers, we want to save the data to Firebase
 -  As developers, we want the search query to integrate with Google Maps autocomplete
 -  As developers, we want to make sure input address is in WA state